gauthamkrishna-g/gauthamkrishna-g.github.io/projects.md

 ### <span class="fa fa-file about-icon"></span> <u>Movie Occupancy Prediction Engine</u>
 ✔ Working in collaboration with a top three Indian movie multiplex chain (with an operating volume of over 50,000 seats per day) on movie occupancy forecasting, and in turn the food produced per day.<br>
-✔ Extracted terabytes of transactional data (over past 5 years) using AWS, structured them using MS-SQL & extracted behavioral features to forecast show occupancy of a movie.<br>
+✔ Extracted terabytes of transactional data (over past 5 years), structured them using MS-SQL & extracted behavioral features to forecast show occupancy of a movie.<br>
-✔ The prediction engine is currently designed to be able to reduce the average predicted occupancy error to about 6%, and is by far more effective than the expert predicting the same by intuition.
+✔ The prediction engine is currently designed to be able to reduce the Mean Average Predicted Occupancy Error (MAPE) to about ~±6% , and is by far more effective than the expert predicting the same by intuition.
 Currently working on deploying an application into production.<br>

 ### <span class="fa fa-file about-icon"></span> [<u>Gest-Face</u>](https://github.com/gauthamkrishna-g/Gest-Face)
 ✔ Developed a Gesture/Facial recognition system where the user can train and recognize gestures, as well as detect the number of faces in real-time.<br>